HanzeRacingDivision/Driverless/README.md

  - move the viewpoint (hold MMB (scrollwheel) and drag mouse)
  - zoom (scroll)
  - place cones (LMB for left cones, RMB for right cones)
- - remove cones (hold 'R')
+ - remove cones (hold 'R') (hold SHIFT to erase simVars cone as well)
- - connect cones (click on an existing cone, or place while holding 'shift')
+ - connect cones (click on an existing cone, or place while holding SHIFT)
  - set the finish cones (hold 'F' and click on (or place) a cone) keyboard functions:
  - 'P' to create a path (automatically make a (limited) path